David Whitmore

-David Lawrence Whitmore (born July 6, 1967) is an American former professional football safety in the National Football League (NFL) for the New York Giants, San Francisco 49ers, Kansas City Chiefs, and Philadelphia Eagles.
-He played college football at Stephen F. Austin State University and was selected by the Giants in the fourth round of the 1990 NFL draft.
+David Lawrence Whitmore (born July 6, 1967) is an American former professional football player who was a safety in the National Football League (NFL) for the New York Giants, San Francisco 49ers, Kansas City Chiefs, and Philadelphia Eagles.
+He played college football for the Stephen F. Austin Lumberjacks and was selected by the Giants in the fourth round of the 1990 NFL draft.